Best Winter Boots for Women of 2021

 Analysis and Test Results

-Other warm boots may not have the thickest sole but offer quality insulation.
-For example; the 10-inch tall UGG Adirondack is filled with lofty, warm sheep's wool, an organic, natural fiber that offers fantastic breathability and overall warmth.
-The sole of the boot isn't as thick as the Caribou or Arctic Ice but is similar in thickness to the 11.5-inch tall North Face Shellista III which earns a similar score.
-The Shellista has 200-grams of PrimaLoftSilver insulation, one of the most durable and high-quality synthetic insulation types out there.
-Both the Adirondack and Shellista have thinner soles underfoot, so they aren't as warm as the top scorers mentioned above.
-They are meant for everyday wear and are suitable for simple hiking trails and weather that dips into the negatives.
+Other warm boots may not have the thickest soles but still provide quality insulation.
+For example, the 10-inch shaft of the UGG Adirondack is filled with lofty, warm sheep's wool — an organic, natural fiber that offers fantastic breathability and overall warmth.
+The sole of the boot isn't as thick as the Sorel Caribou or Muck Boot Arctic Ice but is similar in thickness to the 11.5 inch tall North Face Shellista III, which earns a similar score.
+The Shellista has 200 grams of PrimaLoft Silver insulation, one of the most durable and high-quality synthetic insulation types out there.
+Both the Adirondack and Shellista have thinner soles underfoot, so they're not as warm as the top scorers mentioned above.
+They are, however, ideal for everyday wear and are suitable for simple hiking trails or when the weather dips into the negatives.

 Comfort & Fit

 While cold weather can be brutal on your feet, a comfy winter boot can make your day.
 To evaluate comfort, we examined each boot's liner, footbed, and weight and judged how cozy the interior materials are to wear all day.
 To judge fit, we determined precisely how we could snug it down around our feet and ankles.
 We also considered whether most folks would need to size up or down for each boot and considered the stability and support of each to offer insights into toe box width and arch support.